 Changes Who is a specialist?

 Over the years, things have changed dramatically with advances in technology.
 But, we still are where we started in many respects.
-The main goal of the audiophile is to be able to capture the experience of a live musical performance in a room.
-Which, is very difficult.
+The main goal of the audiophile is to be able to capture the experience of a live musical performance in a room, which is very difficult.
 And, even the best-regarded recording and playback systems rarely, if ever achieve the desired result.

-We want more and so the journey begins.
+We want more, and so the journey begins.
 We go to the local dealer and listen to what he has got to offer.
-T, he is where people go wrong.
-Because the audio showroom has different acoustics than the audiophile’s listening room.
+T, he is where people go wrong because the audio showroom has different acoustics than the audiophile’s listening room.

 The only way to be able to evaluate a piece of equipment is to audition at home.
-This means having the dealer bring the equipment and set it up in your listening room.
+Which, means having the dealer bring the equipment and set it up in your listening room.
 Which, can be done with very little trouble these days.